Skip to Content

 Amy’s Farm is a working farm that strives to provide visitors with the opportunity to experience an operating “urban farm.”
 Amy’s Farm focuses on sustainable, organic farming methods and tries to show visitors how they can incorporate those same methods at home with their own gardens.

 Guided tours require a reservation, which can be made online.
 Families are also invited to stop by and visit or shop without reservations.
-The farm is closed on Sundays.
-Check the website for details.
+Check the website for details on hours and prices.

 oranges growing at the California Citrus State Historic Park